GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         // Now we can define some FiniteStates for our State Machine!
         // To do this we create some empty classes that inherit from our abstract FiniteState class.
-        // Sealing these classes prevents them from being inherited from, ending the inheritance chain. internal sealed class RedState : ExampleFiniteState
+        // Sealing these classes ends the inheritance chain. internal sealed class RedState : ExampleFiniteState
         {
         }